NREL/ReEDS-2.0/README.md

 *Figure 13.
 Screenshot of cases.csv.*

-**Step 2** : Initiate the case batching program from the command line
+**Step 2** : Initiate the case batching program

-1. Initiate a command-line interpreter application and launch a command line interface.
-2. Navigate to the ReEDS model directory in the command line.
+1. Navigate to the ReEDS model directory in the file explorer or gitbash window.
-3. Type &quot;python runbatch.py&quot; in the command line and press &quot;Enter/Return&quot; to initiate the ReEDS case batching program ([Figure 14](#Fig14)).
+2. Run `ReEDS.sh`.
+Alternatively, if ReEDS was set up using the manual procedure above, enter `python runbatch.py` in a command prompt (be sure to be in the ReEDS directory) to run the ReEDS case batching program ([Figure 14](#Fig14)).
-4. Provide responses to the suite of prompts in the command line ([Figure 15](#Fig15)).
+3. Provide responses to the suite of prompts in the command line ([Figure 15](#Fig15)).
 Please refer to the [Prompts for user input during runbatch.py](#Prompts) section below for more information about the prompts.
-5. Once all responses have been received, the batching program will execute the case(s) specified in the case configuration file (e.g., &quot;cases.csv&quot;).
+4. Once all responses have been received, the batching program will execute the case(s) specified in the case configuration file (e.g., &quot;cases.csv&quot;).
 A separate terminal window will be launched for each case ([Figure 16](#Fig16)).

 **Step 3** : Wait for each case to finish, check for successful completion, and view outputs.
-Once a case has finish (either from successful completion or from an error), the case-specific terminal window will close and a message in the main terminal window (i.e., where &quot;runbatch.py&quot; was initiated) will appear stating that the case has completed ([Figure 17](#Fig17)).
+Once a case has finished (either from successful completion or from an error), the case-specific terminal window will close and a message in the main terminal window (i.e., where &quot;runbatch.py&quot; was initiated) will appear stating that the case has completed ([Figure 17](#Fig17)).

  <a name="Fig14"></a>
 ![Image of Execute RunBatch.py](https://github.com/NREL/ReEDS_OpenAccess/blob/master/images/exe-runbatch.png)